mathsemilio/simple-apod-browser/README.md

 This application makes use of the APoD API, which is part of the open APIs provided by NASA.
 For more info, please refer to this <a href="https://api.nasa.gov/">link.</a>

-## Functionalities to be added
-1. Settings screen;
-2. Ability to download pictures.

 ## Points to be fixed
-1. Display of images on the detail screen;
+1. Display of images on the image detail screen;
-2. Undo operation on excluded favorite APoDs.

 ## Build instructions
 Before building the project, you either need to provide your API key or use the "DEMO_KEY".